digvijay-555/artistify/README.md

-# Sound-Stake
+# Artistify

 ## Introduction

-Welcome to  **Sound-Stake**, an Music Staking Platform aims to address these challenges by introducing a decentralized, blockchain-based solution that enables direct interaction between artists and fans.
+Welcome to  **Artistify**, a Music Staking Platform aims to address these challenges by introducing a decentralized, blockchain-based solution that enables direct interaction between artists and fans.
 It leverages music staking as a way for fans to invest in music projects and share in the financial success of the artists they support.
 .
 By leveraging **BASE blockchain technology** Sound-Stake rewards fans/users with tokens.